-T-cell epitope mapping describes the search for the peptide sequences of an antigen that elicit a T-cell response when presented on an HL/MHC molecule.
+T-cell epitope mapping describes the search for the peptide sequences of an antigen that elicit a T-cell response when presented on an HLA/MHC molecule.
 Precise identification of immunogenic epitopes is facilitated by testing of peptide libraries.
 An overlapping peptide library is set up by fragmentation of the original protein into overlapping peptides of equal length, and peptides are analyzed for immunogenicity using a combination of T-cell immunogenicity prediction tools and functional assays such as ELISpot.

 We typically apply a two-step approach: Initially, mini pools containing equal number of peptides are tested for T-cell activation, followed by individual validation of each peptide within a positive mini pool.

 Identification of coincident T-cell and B-cell epitopes

 B-cells and T-cells can respond cooperatively to the same antigen, and in some cases a B-cell epitope may simultaneously function as T-cell epitope.
 Our approach allows for the identification of peptides that are recognized by both B-cell and T-cell receptors.